Ladder Classes Explained - Are You Puzzled By EN131?

 How will I know if a product is compliant with EN131?

 Products will need to be independently tested and certified for compliance and labelled with the new EN131 Standard.
 If your product does not come with an EN131 label, it is highly likely not to be EN131.
+If you are in doubt request the certificate from the retailer.
+Believe it or not there are many non-compliant ladders on the market from both retailers and in well known supermarkets.

 There is no legal requirement to conform to standards in the UK but safety bodies such as Trading Standards and the HSE will expect manufacturers to comply.
 It is best practice to use new standard ladders, for the safety of yourself or your employees.
+Although there is no legal requirement buying to the correct standard is best practice and should an accident occur this will be one of the first questions from the HSE.

 If you are still unsure about any ladder classes or what class you need to purchase please don't hesitate to get in touch and speak to our expert team.
 You can email us via our contact form or give us a call on 01204 590 232